BY CHRISTOPHER HASKELL

 Tom accidentally got Sarah’s dog killed.
 At the dog’s funeral, Sarah asks Tom to be completely honest.
 Tom lies.
 From then on, you know this moment will bite him in the ass.
 Tom and Sarah are an example of young love.
-Everyone wants to believe in true love and love at first sight, so we accept the relationship with open arms, just as they do.
-If this were to be a boring film, they would fall in love and everything would work out perfectly.
-But since this is Hollywood, they need to be sent through the ringer.
-You know when Tom wants to watch baseball in Europe instead of seeing the gorgeous cathedrals with his newly wedded wife, there will be friction.
+Everyone wants to believe in genuine love, so we accept the relationship with open arms, just as they do.
+If this were to be a boring film, they would fall in love, and everything would work out perfectly.
+But since this is Hollywood, they need to go through the wringer.
+There will be friction when Tom wants to watch baseball in Europe instead of seeing the gorgeous cathedrals with his newly wedded wife.

 Brittany Murphy reaches the peak of her beauty and comedic best as Sarah.
 Garbed in leather pants and the hippest trends, Murphy epitomizes sex appeal placed in a tiny little package.
 Eight years after her “big breakthrough” in “Clueless,” “Just Married,” and the year 2003 marked the exact precipice of Murphy’s career.

 The man who made looking dumb look cool in “That 70’s Show” begins his relevancy as a serious actor.
 It may be a comedy, but Kutcher proves from this film that he will be a big game player.
 No longer will Kutcher stay stuck in the “Dumb And Dumber” mentality role.
 Instead, Kutcher opens his future to films like “A Lot Like Love” and my favorite movie, “The Butterfly Effect.”